How to celebrate Halloween at work? Well, it's a risky affair, and here are a few measures to keep it without risk.

 Halloween has a very foggy history when it comes to people’s understanding of what the occasion is about.
 Still, it’s a humongous commercial tradition in terms of a holiday that makes it unmissable for organizations.
 Halloween at the workplace is all about not being oriented towards any culture; hence it leaves very few people offended.
-Hence it’s a good opportunity to spice up the engagement levels.
+Hence it’s a good opportunity to raise the engagement levels.

 … or not.